 1.)
 Project Scope and Complexity

-The size and complexity of your software project will have the most significant impact on cost.
+The size and complexity of your software project will have the most significant impact on the custom software development cost.
 Just like a house can be a tiny home or a sprawling estate, custom software development projects range from simple websites to complex enterprise systems.
 The more features, integrations, and use cases, the more it costs.

 To see how complex your project may be, consider the following: